 - Systematics, Evolution, and Biodiversity

 Member Symposia cover a wide range of topics and subject matter and may be more narrowly focused and feature a variety of topics of interest to members, provided that the proposal is well crafted.
 67% of submissions considered for Member Symposia are accepted.

 Workshops are interactive educational sessions for attendees.
 Workshops focused on science communication and professional development are strongly encouraged and all should get attendees out of their seats.

-Lunch and Learn sessions are one-hour sessions taking place during the lunch break at the conference.
-Lunch and Learn sessions should be highly engaging and interesting in order to attract attendees during this time.
+Lunch and Learn sessions are one-hour mini-workshops taking place during the lunch break at the conference.
+Lunch and Learn sessions should be highly engaging, educational, and interesting in order to attract attendees during this time.